The concentration in philosophy consists of 9 courses:

 A survey of the philosophical questions that arise from considering historical and contemporary approaches to explaining our knowledge of mathematics.
 Do we have a priori knowledge of necessary truths?
 Is our knowledge of mathematics empirical?
 Perhaps we do not really have mathematical knowledge.
 (Oral Presentations.)
 Prerequisite, 201, 203, and one of (308, 310, or 355); or consent of instructor.
+Taught as a seminar.
 Maximum enrollment, 12.

 A broad study of themes through Wittgenstein's work, including the picture-theory, naming, rule-following, meaning, skepticism, and truth.
 While our focus will be on Wittgenstein's work, we will also spend time on his intellectual forebears and those he influenced, including Frege, Russell, Anscombe, Quine, Kripke, and Diamond.
 (Oral Presentations.)
 Prerequisite, 3 courses in Philosophy or permission of instructor.
+Taught as a seminar.
 Maximum enrollment, 12.
 Marcus.

 Seminar: Intuitions and Philosophy.